 House and unit data provided by, https://www.realestate.com.au/nsw/mount-druitt-2770/

 Mount Druitt is an excellent fit for families and individuals seeking affordability coupled with a strong community foundation.
-Its rapid development and growth potential make it a suburb with promising future prospects.
+Mount Druitt’s rapid development and growth potential make it a suburb with promising future prospects.

 4. St Marys – Total Score: 77/100

 St Marys, nestled in the heart of Sydney’s bustling metropolis, stands as a shining example of where affordability aligns seamlessly with quality living.
-This suburb, with its welcoming atmosphere and community-focused ethos, offers residents the rare opportunity to enjoy a high standard of living without the high costs typically associated with city life.
+St Marys, with its welcoming atmosphere and community-focused ethos, offers residents the rare opportunity to enjoy a high standard of living without the high costs typically associated with city life.

 Scoring Criteria: